ATB-Market: Stores

-At the moment there are 1224 discounters operate in 117 cities and towns in 15 regions of Ukraine.
-The company was set up in 1993 year in the city of Dnipro.
-For the last four years the company has been showing the highest rate of expansion in Ukraine.
+As of early 2024, the ATB retail chain operated 1,207 stores across 24 regions of Ukraine.
+For the last four years [when?], the company has been showing the highest rate of expansion in Ukraine.
 In 2006 year 50 ATB discounter shops were launched in Ukraine, in 2007 – 52 shops, in 2008 – 75 and in 2009 – 83 shops, respectively.
-In 2009 the company was officially recognized as a retail trade leader due to its drastic expansion.
+In 2009, the company was officially recognized as a retail trade leader due to its drastic expansion.

 Logistics

 Development of own logistics service is of particular interest to ATB Market.
 The company is the owner of the largest national logistics complex comprising four B-category distribution centers, three of them are located in Dnipro city, and one in Donetsk.

 The monthly volume of the goods turnover processed by the distribution centers of ATB Market is 70,000 tons.
 The warehouse complex ensures supplies to all the shops of ATB trade network by planning, organizing and recording the commodity flows in the territory of Central, Eastern, Northern and Southern Ukraine.
 Further development of the company's logistics base is planned to be carried out in 2010.
 Two large regional distribution centers are planned to be built.
 One of them shall be servicing the shops located in the Southern regions of Ukraine, the other – those operating in the Northern regions of the country.